igormironchik/markdown-tools/README.md

 * I do not render HTML tags in PDF.

-* I don't support languages that don't separate words with spaces in converter to `PDF`.

 # Translating

 To translate these applications into  your language you need to run